 HIPAA stands for “Health Insurance Portability and Accountability Act.”
-HIPAA is a federal law created to prevent the exposure and/or disclosure of individuals' personally identifiable information (PII).
+HIPAA is a federal law created to prevent the unauthorized exposure and/or disclosure of individuals' personal healthy information (PHI) or personally identifiable information (PII).

 The privacy of participants—meaning their identities and any personal information, including medical and health-related information—is protected by HIPAA.
 Violating HIPAA law can result in severe legal consequence.